floweredscarf/su25/labs/lab21/index.md

 As usual, pull the files from the skeleton.

-In today's lab, we'll be discussing **sorting** algorithms, used for rearranging elements in a collection to be in a specific order.
+In today's lab, we'll be discussing **sorting** algorithms used for rearranging elements in a collection to be in a specific order.
 There are many problems you can more easily solve with a sorted collection, including performing binary search in $$O(\log N)$$ time, finding the $$k^{th}$$ largest element, and so forth.